 - Avoid rotating the quill / Joint 4 when the brake is released.
-This could result in an out-of-range condition and may prevent program execution. - All fastener torque values provided must be applied within ±5%. - Do not remove factory-installed Joint 1 hardstops. - Follow appropriate ESD procedures when removing or replacing the amplifier chassis. - Pneumatic pass-through ports are re-purposed when the optional pneumatic valve kit is installed. - Robot joints 1 and 2 have no brake mechanism and can be manually moved when power is not present. - If any damage is detected before unpacking the robot, request that the carrier's agent be present when you unpack the container. - If the robot mounting structure is not designed with adequate stiffness, robot performance will not meet the specified values. - When adjusting Joint 1 hardstops, do not let screws or other objects drop into the robot body. - Keep a minimum of 300 mm clearance behind the robot to avoid unmounting of the robot in case of iCS amplifier chassis replacement and to allow for easy switch setting access. - Never loosen or remove the quill clamp collar while the z-axis brake is released.
+This could result in an out-of-range condition and may prevent program execution. - All fastener torque values provided must be applied within ±5%. - Do not remove factory-installed Joint 1 hardstops. - Follow appropriate ESD procedures when removing or replacing the amplifier chassis. - Pneumatic pass-through ports are re-purposed when the optional pneumatic valve kit is installed. - Robot joints 1 and 2 have no brake mechanism and can be manually moved when power is not present. - If any damage is detected before unpacking the robot, request that the carrier's agent be present when you unpack the container. - If the robot mounting structure is not designed with adequate stiffness, robot performance will not meet the specified values. - When adjusting Joint 1 hardstops, do not let screws or other objects drop into the robot body. - Keep a minimum of 300 mm clearance behind the robot to avoid unmounting of the robot in case of amplifier chassis replacement and to allow for easy switch setting access. - The NJ501 Robot Integrated CPU Unit must be connected to the robot for normal operation. - Never loosen or remove the quill clamp collar while the z-axis brake is released.